Haivision/srt/docs/APISocketOptions.md

 2. **Restrict**: Defines restrictions on setting the option.
 The field is empty if the option is not settable (see **Dir** column):

+	- `pre-bind`: The option cannot be altered on a socket that is already bound (by calling `srt_bind()` or any other function doing this, including automatic binding when trying to connect, as well as accepted sockets).

-    - `pre`: A connecting socket (both as caller and rendezvous) must be set prior to calling `srt_connect()` and never changed thereafter.
-A listener socket should be set to "listening" and it will be derived by every socket returned by `srt_accept()`.
+    - `pre`: Like pre-bind, but only for a connected socket (including accepted socket).
+If an option was set on a listener socket, it will be set the same on a socket returned by `srt_accept()`.

-    - `pre-bind`: Like `pre`, but the option is not allowed to be altered after calling `srt_bind()`.

-    - `post`: This flag can be changed any time, including after the socket is connected (as well as on an accepted socket).
-Setting this flag on a listening socket is effective only on that socket itself.
-Note though that there are some post-bound options that have important meaning when set prior to connecting.
+    - `post`: The option is unrestricted and can be altered at any time, also when the socket is connected and on an accepted socket.
+Setting this flag on a listening socket is usually derived by the accepted socket, but this isn't a rule for all options.
+Note though that there are some unrestricted options that have important meaning when set prior to connecting (different one than for a connected socket).

 3. **Type**: The data type of the option (see above).